How To Use DuckDuckGo Bangs in Chrome

-While DDG did not become my default search engine, there’s one feature that changes how I look at browsers and search engines’ user experience (UX) forever — DuckDuckGo Bang.
+While DDG did not become my default search engine, there’s one feature that changes how I look at browsers and search engines’ user experience forever — DuckDuckGo Bang.

 Trust me, people can go on quite a bit about the Bang (!) syntax in DDG.
-The address bar has become my main entry point to the Internet these days.

 TL;DR